conversationai/unintended-ml-bias-analysis/README.md

 manually set your `PYTHONPATH` environment variable in the shell to the correct version of python for the environment.

-4. Now you can open and evaluate the `src/Train Toxicity Model.ipynb`:
+4. Now you can open and evaluate `src/Train Toxicity Model.ipynb`:
 ```
 jupyter notebook src/Train\ Toxicity\ Model.ipynb
 ```